soheil-mohammadi/ProSignalR/README.md

 ## Getting Started

-In this description we use connection to simple server with Bearer authorization.
+In this description we use connection to simple server with Bearer Token.

-Also, in this repository you can find app example written in kotlin language.

 ### Prerequisites